Shape the stories on screen.

-The MFA utilizes an accelerated, low-residency model designed to meet the needs of today’s students, while emphasizing a strong commitment to excellence in craft, analysis, and creativity.
+The MFA program is offered as an accelerated, low-residency model or a distance learning format designed to meet the needs of today’s students, while emphasizing a strong commitment to excellence in craft, analysis, and creativity.
 Three times per year, students and faculty gather for writers’ residencies and events on HCU’s campus or at destination retreats, including at the annual South by Southwest Film Festival and Conference in Austin, TX.
 Each residency features workshops and extensive interaction with professional writers and filmmakers serving as guest instructors, as well as ongoing mentorship from HCU’s exceptional full-time faculty.

 Between residencies, students work from home, maintaining connections with their cohort through online workshops and ongoing coursework.
 These long-distance classes preserve HCU’s apprenticeship model, providing frequent feedback and personalized direction from each student’s writing mentors and peers.
 While the low-residency model allows writers to continue to live and work in their home cities, students should expect to commit considerable time every week to practicing their craft in order to successfully develop and hone their creative skills.